IM-PIR: In-Memory Private Information Retrieval: Background

 \subsection{Multi-Server PIR}

-In a multi-server PIR setting, cryptographic techniques like FHE are not used to guarantee query privacy.
-Rather, the database is replicated across $n$ servers ($n\geq2$) and query privacy is obtained under the assumption that these servers do not collude.
-In practice, these servers should be operated by distinct entities with differing interests to comply with the PIR scheme's security.
+In a multi-server PIR setting, query privacy is not achieved with FHE, but by secret-sharing the query across $n$ replicated servers ($n \geq 2$).
+Privacy is guaranteed under the assumption that these servers do not collude.
+This non-collusion assumption is standard in multi-server PIR and is often credible in practice when servers are operated by independent entities with contractual separation, auditing, and distinct key management \mbox{\cite{GPU-CIP,Prio}}.

 Formally, in multi-server PIR, we consider a client C who seeks to privately access item $D[i] \in \mathbb{F}_p^L$ from a database (or table) $D\in \mathbb{F}_p^{N\times L}$ which is replicated (or duplicated) across two non-colluding servers, $S_1$ and $S_2$.
 A simple (naive) approach for the client to proceed is encode their query as two random vectors $\mathbf{v_1}\in \mathbb{F}_p^N$ and $\mathbf{v_2}\in \mathbb{F}_p^N$ such that $\mathbf{v_1} \oplus \mathbf{v_2}$ is a one-hot indicator vector whose entries are all $0$, except at the index of interest $i$, where it is $1$.
 Upon receiving the vectors, $S_1$ and $S_2$ individually compute a linear combination of the the database entries weighted by their query vectors ($\mathbf{v_1}$ or $\mathbf{v_2}$), yielding two subresults $r_1$ and $r_2$ which are sent back to the client.
 The client then obtains the desired time as $D[i] = r_1 + r_2$.